mysarapa/K_fit/README.md

 output:

-In the result, the script returns the set of four optimal Fourier parameters for each dihedral types and optionally set of four Fourier parameters from declared range for each dihedral types.
+In the result, the script returns the set of four optimal Fourier or RB parameters for each dihedral types and optionally set of four Fourier parameters from declared range for each dihedral types.
 The values are in JSON data interchange format.